Sasoriiiiii/Kea2/README.md

 ## Test Reports（测试报告）

-Kea2 automatically generates comprehensive HTML test reports after each testing session.
+Kea2 automatically generates comprehensive HTML test reports after each testing session.(The location is in the output/ directory)

+If automatic generation fails, you can also manually generate the test report using the command "kea2 report -p 'output path'"

 The reports support both single test runs and merged analysis of multiple test sessions, making it easy to track testing progress and identify issues.